kieranwv/kieranwv/README.md

 <p>
-  <b>The key is not the idea itself, but how to implement it using first principles and iterating based on feedback.</b>
+  <b>Use first principles to create a minimal implementation, collect feedback, and iterate continuously.</b>
 </p>